1-1sam/nncards/README.md

 ## Building

-The only thing you need to build **nncards** is a C compiler and make.
+The only thing you need to build **nncards** is a C compiler and GNU make.

 ```bash
 make